3drobotics/solodevguide/book/uploading.md

 smart update
 ```

-You can now use `smart search` and `smart install <package>` to install packages.
+You can then use `smart search` and `smart install <package>` to install packages.
 You will see examples used throughout this guide.

 These packages are pre-compiled and provided by 3DR for your use.
 To compile other packages may require rebuilding the Yocto Linux distribution.